-“Once we all had names,” said FF, rolling over on his side with a grunt, slowly nodding towards sleep.
+“Once we all had names,” said FF.
+He rolled over onto his side with a grunt, slowly nodding towards sleep.
 “Once we all walked together, both Females and Males.
 We shared meals, we shared ideas and stories… we even shared homes.
 We built individual fortresses to protect what was called a Family.
 The man lived with the Female and his child as a unit.
 It was called Love.”

 Blue had heard rumors that some of the Second Stagers, behind the closed doors of their bunk quarters, would put their organ in the mouth of another Process to simulate that moment of extreme pleasure felt during extraction, but FF said he didn’t know anything about that and wouldn’t speak on the matter much further.

-On no particular day, usually about once a month for the last year, Natalie would come into his bunk quarters after FF had gone for breakfast and in that time, about an hour or so, she did things to him that Blue had to promise to never speak about.
-Like the rumors he had heard about the male Process putting their organ in the mouth of another to simulate the sensation during extraction, Natalie let him put his organ in her mouth for the very same purpose.
-And once his organ was prepped and swollen, she grabbed it with her hand and inserted it between her legs.
-This feeling, to be able to press inside a Female in such a way, was a discovery Blue wanted to share with everyone but, regrettably, that was something he could not do.
-To do the things that she had done, to a Process, was considered sick, perverted, unlawful and unforgiveable by the Females.
+On no particular day, usually about once a month for the last year, Natalie would come into his bunk quarters after FF had gone for breakfast.
+In that time, about an hour or so, she did things to him that Blue had to promise to never speak about.
+This feeling, to be able to press inside a Female in such a way, was a discovery Blue wanted to share with everyone.
+Regrettably, that was something he could not do.
+To do the things that she had done, to a Process, was considered sick, perverted, unlawful and unforgivable by the Females.

 “I am not sure either,” said Blue.

-But it was only out of respect and for not wanting to challenge the Process who had taught him so much about the “Outside World” that he agreed with his bunkmate.
+But it was only out of respect, and for not wanting to challenge the Process who had taught him so much about the “Outside World”, that he agreed with his bunk-mate.
 Truly, Blue believed that a Female was the only thing he could love.
-It was the way Natalie’s face haunted his mind from the first Meal Time of the day, to walking the yard, all the way until Sleep Time.
-It was the tingle that ran through his nerves when she slid her tongue up his neck followed by her warm breath on the trail of her moist saliva.
+It was the way Natalie’s face haunted his mind from the first Meal Time of the day to walking the yard, all the way until Sleep Time.
+It was the tingle that ran through his nerves when she slid her tongue up his neck, her warm breath on the trail of moist saliva.
 It was the explosion he would feel in the pit of his stomach when the door to his cell clanked open and it was her standing at attention—looking at him, smiling at him whilst she tried to hide it from the other guards.
-These were the things that hindered Blue from sharing his bunkmate’s view that Females were nothing but trouble.
+These were the things that hindered Blue from sharing his bunk-mate’s view that Females were nothing but trouble.

 The eye slot on the center of the thick steel door slid open, interrupting their conversation, and a pair of glaring eyes peered into the room.
 Even before the eye slot slammed shut and cell door chugged heavily to the side, the two of them knew who was waiting at the other end.

 It was Marideth, the night guard.
-A stern faced, heavier framed Female in tidy uniform stood at the entrance to the quarters.
-Her stubby fingers clenched in a fist against the black leather belt wrapped snug around her robust, protruding belly.
-Anything above her eyebrows was covered by her guards cap pulled tightly over a frizzy ginger mane tied up snug in a bun behind her head.
+A stern-faced, heavier framed Female in a tidy uniform stood at the entrance to the quarters.
+Her stubby fingers clenched in a fist against the black leather belt wrapped snuggly around her robust, protruding belly.
+Anything above her eyebrows was covered by her guard’s cap pulled tightly over a frizzy ginger mane tied up snug in a bun behind her head.

-Beside Marideth was another guard, shorter and much more petit.
+Beside Marideth was another guard.
+This one was shorter and much more petite.
 The boys knew her as Jones, a recent hire at The Bank that Marideth had been training.
 Jones was about half the size of Marideth but she had just as much, if not more, ferocity and inpatients towards the Process as her heavier counterpart.